Fortiz2305/serverless-workshop/4-call-backend-from-website/README.md

 ## Validation

 To check that our platform works properly, we only have to fill the email contact form and submit it.
-After this, we should receive an email in the email address that we chose.
+After this, you should receive an email in the email address that we chose.